rp926463-arch/Crack_detection/fasterRCNN/README.md

 Upload image to webpage it will launch output using windows image viewer

 #Data
-In data folder there are input and output images
+input & Output data present under data folder for reference.